 When we planned our day in Juneau, we leaned heavily on the guided tours available.
 We had a great time learning about the Iditarod race and of course meeting and petting some really cute puppies.
 However, I wish we had spent much more time at Mendenhall Glacier Park.

-I had no idea how close you can get by simply taking a taxi to the park and walking on one of the many easy to navigate trails and get an amazing view of this natural wonder.
+I had no idea how close you can get by simply taking a taxi to the park and walking on one of the many easy-to-navigate trails and get an amazing view of this natural wonder.
 I am by no means an outdoors man, hiker or park kind of guy.
 Getting the mail in the summer afternoon is what I consider to be on par with Lewis and Clark’s survey of the Louisiana Territory.
 I found the Nuggets Fall trail to be very easy to walk and my kids loved seeing what was just around the next corner.

-If I could go back again, I would grab a taxi and head straight to Mendenhall Glacier Park and walk the trails and enjoy the incredible scenery.
+If I could go back again, I would grab a taxi and head straight to Mendenhall Glacier Park, walk the trails and enjoy the incredible scenery.
 There simply was not enough time for my liking on this go around and I would advocate anyone visiting Juneau to plan on lots of time at this park.

 Not researching where to eat in port